 No matter how caring and compassionate the funeral director is, he needs at least a deposit for the services and a plan for the balance.
 The funeral home has many immediate expenses, plus additional outlays for flowers, advertising, death certificates, and more that were billed to them rather than to the family.

-A funeral should be a celebration of the life of the deceased that gives some comfort and peace of mind to the living.
+A funeral should celebrate the deceased’s life, giving comfort and peace of mind to the living.
 Thoughtful funeral planning can keep funeral costs within budget while ensuring a tasteful sendoff for the deceased.